Program customization

 In this course, we'll take a closer look at the fundamental elements we generally ascribe to the ideal of democracy: sovereignty, freedom, equality and participation.
 We will trace the origins of these concepts in the Western political tradition and examine the extent to which they are complementary or, in some cases, contradictory.
 We will consider how these principles can be put into practice.
 Finally, we will also look at alternative ideals and regimes, and seek to understand the fundamental reasons why they differ from democratic regimes.

-Workshop 1 dated:
+Workshop 1 date:

-Workshop 2 dated:
+Workshop 2 date:

 Learning objectives1.
 Compare and contrast different definitions of democracy and better understand why these differences persist.